Kavychaturvedi5427/Portfolio_App/README.md

       - When prompted, select the IDE where you want to open the project:
          - Press 1 → Android Studio
          - Press 2 → VS Code
--*(Make sure you have android sdk installed in your system which is required for Android projects)*
+         - *(Make sure you have android sdk installed in your system which is required for Android projects)*